 Arizona’s social workers are licensed at the baccalaureate (LBSW), master (LMSW), and clinical (LCSW) level.
 Both Licensed Master Social Workers and Licensed Clinical Social Workers have graduate degrees.
 LCSWs have completed post-master supervised practice in clinical social work and are authorized for independent clinical practice.

 Master social worker status is often a step en route to becoming a clinical social worker; it is also an end goal for non-clinical social workers.
-Master social workers are authorized for independent practice in this capacity.
+Arizona law requires that they have direct supervision only when they engage in clinical practice.

 Social Work Licensure Requirements in Arizona

 All applicants for social work licensing must have a degree from a program that is accredited by CSWE or from a foreign program that the Foreign Equivalency Determination Service of CSWE judges equivalent (Click Here for the AZ Board of Behavioral Health Examiners website).

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 A licensing exam is required at each licensing level.
 All applicants need to apply to the Arizona Board of Behavioral Health Examiners for permission to take the exam.
 The notarized application must include the supplemental forms required at that practice level.
 Application forms are available on the Board website (http://www.azbbhe.us/node/557).
 At first application, the prospective social worker must send fingerprints or a clearance card; s/he has the option, on subsequent application, of noting that the documentation is already on file.
 The application fee is currently $250.